Michaelvvt/EspressiScale/README.md

 - If you cannot connect to your WiFi network, the scale will remain in access point mode for 5 minutes
 - Connect to the "EspressiScale" network (password: `Espress1Scale`) to try again
 - If you need to reset the WiFi configuration, restart the scale

+**Calibration Issues:**
+- If weight readings seem inaccurate, use the multi-point calibration for best results
+- For repeated calibration errors, check the load cell connections
+- Make sure the scale is on a flat, stable surface during calibration
+- Using standard calibration weights is recommended for best accuracy

+**Battery Issues:**
+- If the scale doesn't power on, check battery connections
+- For short battery life, reduce the display brightness
+- In case of battery drain when not in use, check for proper deep sleep mode